marvindpunongbayan/social-share-button/README.md

 # Social Share Button

 This is a gem to helper you quick create a share feature in you Rails apps.
+A social share feature with complete social networks

 # Sites list
 * Facebook
 * Twitter
 * Google+